aahana-khajanchi/AdavancedDataScience-1/Assignment2/Part 1 - Research/README.md

 They are kept in their designaed folders as jupyter notebooks

-#Docker system commands
+# Docker system commands
 1. First note the docker IP

-2. he run the docker command :
+2. Then run the docker command :
 	1. docker built -f Dockerfile . -t \<image\>:tag
 	2. docker run -it -p 8888:8888 \<image\>:tag